Array ( => default )

-With so many museums, monuments and parks, Washington DC is a dream destination for both a history and a sightseeing holiday.
-If you plan to visit Washington and sightsee with the kids then it is imperative to visit places that will keep their attention with kid-friendly aspects, so everyone can enjoy DC.
-To help you with your holiday planning, here is a list of things to do in Washington DC with kids recommended by our travel expert Terry.
+With so many museums, monuments and parks, Washington, DC is a dream destination for both a history and a sightseeing holiday.
+If you plan to visit Washington, DC and sightsee with the kids then it is imperative to visit places that will keep their attention with kid-friendly aspects, so everyone can enjoy DC.
+To help you with your holiday planning, here is a list of things to do in Washington, DC with kids recommended by our travel expert Deborah.

-The National History Museum is one of Washington DC’s most kid-friendly museums.
-With a skeleton of a gigantic T-Rex in the dinosaur exhibit, and a 25-foot-long preserved squid in the ocean exhibit, kids and adults alike are sure to enjoy this museum.
+The National Museum of Natural History is one of Washington, DC’s most kid-friendly museums.
+With a skeleton of a gigantic T-Rex in the recently re-opened dinosaur hall and a 25-foot-long preserved squid in the ocean exhibit, kids and adults alike are sure to enjoy this museum.

 For younger children, head to the discovery room to examine rocks and minerals under a microscope, or go out into the butterfly pavilion to walk along a garden which is home to live butterflies.